jkruppa/virDisco/doc/setup_ncbi_databse.md

 ## Step 1: Download all viral database files

-In the first step, we will download all ftp GenBank files connected to a virus.
-This is indicated by `gbvrl.*` at the beginning of  a database file.
+In the first step, we will download all NCBI GenBank files connected to a virus from the GenBank ftp server.
+The files are indicated by `gbvrl.*` for a virus at the beginning of each database file.
 We wait 5 seconds after each download to avoid any ftp timeout.
+Visit ftp://ftp.ncbi.nlm.nih.gov/genbank for a full overview of available data.

 ```R
 ## get all genbank files